InsectRobotics/pompy/README.md

 ### Installation and requirements

-`pompy` was developed in Python 2.7 though it may be compatible with newer Python versions.
+PomPy was developed in Python 2.7 though it may be compatible with newer Python versions.
 For basic usage of the models the two dependencies are NumPy and SciPy.
 For the demonstrations in the `pompy.demo` module Matplotlib is also required.
 The [`requirements.txt`](requirements.txt) file lists versions of NumPy, SciPy and Matplotlib known to work with `pompy`.
 A Jupyter notebook server installation will also be required to run the example notebooks locally.

-To install `pompy` in the current Python environment run
+To install PomPy in the current Python environment run

 ```
 python setup.py install